Signalling System No. 7: Physical network

 SS7 separates signaling from the voice circuits.
 An SS7 network must be made up of SS7-capable equipment from end to end in order to provide its full functionality.
 The network can be made up of several link types (A, B, C, D, E, and F) and three signaling nodes – Service Switching Points (SSPs), Signal Transfer Points (STPs), and Service Control Points (SCPs).
 Each node is identified on the network by a number, a signaling point code.
 Extended services are provided by a database interface at the SCP level using the SS7 network.

 The links between nodes are full-duplex 56, 64, 1,536, or 1,984 kbit/s graded communications channels.
 In Europe they are usually one (64 kbit/s) or all (1,984 kbit/s) timeslots (DS0s) within an E1 facility; in North America one (56 or 64 kbit/s) or all (1,536 kbit/s) timeslots (DS0As or DS0s) within a T1 facility.
 One or more signaling links can be connected to the same two endpoints that together form a signaling link set.
 Signaling links are added to link sets to increase the signaling capacity of the link set.

 In Europe, SS7 links normally are directly connected between switching exchanges using F-links.
 This direct connection is called associated signaling.
-In North America, SS7 links are normally indirectly connected between switching exchanges using an intervening network of STPs.
+In North America, SS7 links are normally indirectly connected between switching exchanges using an intervening network of STPs (Signaling Transfer Points).
 This indirect connection is called quasi-associated signaling, which reduces the number of SS7 links necessary to interconnect all switching exchanges and SCPs in an SS7 signaling network.

 SS7 links at higher signaling capacity (1.536 and 1.984 Mbit/s, simply referred to as the 1.5 Mbit/s and 2.0 Mbit/s rates) are called high-speed links (HSL) in contrast to the low speed (56 and 64 kbit/s) links.
 High-speed links are specified in ITU-T Recommendation Q.703 for the 1.5 Mbit/s and 2.0 Mbit/s rates, and ANSI Standard T1.111.3 for the 1.536 Mbit/s rate.
 There are differences between the specifications for the 1.5 Mbit/s rate.
 High-speed links utilize the entire bandwidth of a T1 (1.536 Mbit/s) or E1 (1.984 Mbit/s) transmission facility for the transport of SS7 signaling messages.

 SIGTRAN provides signaling using SCTP associations over the Internet Protocol.
 The protocols for SIGTRAN are M2PA, M2UA, M3UA and SUA.